 7. Cerdeira, Central Portugal

 One of the highlights of the central region of Portugal is its network of Schist Villages.
-The ones in the Lousã Mountains are particularly attractive, especially Cerdeira, a finalist in the Authentic Villages category.
-Now that it’s connected to the N236 by a tarmac road, it’s fairly easy to visit, assuming you have transport.
+The ones in the Lousã Mountains are particularly attractive, especially Cerdeira, which was a finalist in the Authentic Villages category of the competition I mentioned earlier.
+Now that it’s connected to the N236 by a tarmac road, it’s fairly easy to visit, assuming you have transport, although the access road is narrow and winding.

 Some of the cottages have been renovated to provide self-catering accommodation and the owners have gone to great lengths to create itineraries for day trips from Cerdeira so you could use it as a base for exploring this part of Central Portugal.
 Click to see available holiday cottages in Cerdeira.